alberthuynh91/concert-poster-to-spotify-playlist-generator/README.md

 - Add types for places where `any` is used.
 Do a global find on `: any`
 - Audit depenencies / imports

+Artists

+- On hover of artist card, play music snippet from artist
+- Open modal with more info on artist on hover or on click of artist icon/name

 Playlist

 - Use uploaded image as album cover for created Spotify playlist